 Below are snippets of medieval Stockholm history taken from a rather fantastic display the Stadsmuseum.
-Throughout the museum you’ll find various photos on the wall with a plaque underneath that gives a recorded event about one person from Stockholm’s medieval history.
+Throughout the museum, you’ll find various photos on the wall with a plaque underneath that gives a recorded event about one person from Stockholm’s medieval history.
 The photo is supposed to depict the face of that person.
 (Photos are taken by Lena Erlandsson and Johan Stigholt)

-I love reading these snippets, rather than someone else’s interpretation of what happened (because history isn’t history at all… it’s individual perspective).
+I love reading these snippets, rather than someone else’s interpretation of what happened (because history isn’t history at all, it’s individual perspective).
 And, it appears to me as though these little snippets come from either newspaper clippings or legal records (often the legal records were published in local papers).

-One of the things I’ve learned about traveling the world is that invention, industry, architecture, society and political history roughly follow the same themes regardless of where you are.
+One of the things I’ve learned about travelling the world is that invention, industry, architecture, society and political history roughly follow the same themes regardless of where you are.
 It’s the individuals, their stories, and their relationships with each other that make places different.

 These snippets are also extra special because of the mere fact that they exist.
 They only exist because the people involved managed to get into trouble and leave behind a public record.
 Without this record, we would know nothing about them or their lives.

 Anna sold her property at Brunkeberg for 480 daler, a barrel of flour, two lispund (c.
 8 1/2 kg) of pork and some firewood.
 She probably had good reason to be pleased.